 Duncan Honeybourne — Living on the Autistic Spectrum

-Duncan Honeybourne’s life and career as a professional musician has been shaped by his Aspergers Syndrome.
+Duncan Honeybourne’s life and career as a professional musician has been shaped by his autism.
 Since receiving his diagnosis in 1999 he has also become well-known nationwide as a thought-provoking and entertaining lecturer on his experience of life on the autistic spectrum.
-He has given talks and presentations on a wide range of AS-related topics, including ‘Before and After Diagnosis’, ‘Aspergers and the Workplace’, friendships, relationships and ‘making sense of social rules and hierarchies’.
+He has given talks and presentations on a wide range of autism-related topics, including ‘Before and After Diagnosis’, ‘Autism and the Workplace’, friendships, relationships and ‘making sense of social rules and hierarchies’.
 He is an experienced and inspiring communicator who has lectured at many conferences and events and has delivered insights and training to parents, teachers and other professionals.
 He now devotes part of his time exclusively to raising awareness and promoting understanding of autistic spectrum conditions.

 In June 2020, in an article entitled Compensatory Strategies in Autism for SEN magazine, Duncan gave his personal insights alongside an article by Dr Lucy Anne Livingston, a lecturer at Cardiff University.

 Some reactions to Duncan’s talks about living with an Autism Spectrum Condition: